Scanner information for companies currently using RFID scanners

 - If you have another type of scanner from PanMobil/FEIG, this can unfortunately not be updated.
 If you decide to obtain a new scanner at FEIG, they will offer you a 50% discount if you hand in your current scanners.
 More information: website PanMobil/FEIG.

-- Scanners with the model types HTB00025/26/32/52/65 can be updated; please contact Nordic ID.
+- Scanners with serial number* equal or greater than K140217515 (Morphic/HTB devices) or L134836081 (Merlin/HTE devices) can be updated.
 You will need to have the scanner connected to the internet at least one time before 1st January 2019 to enable a synchronization.
 The model type can be found on the scanner.

 - Scanners with older model types unfortunately can’t be updated.
 If you decide to obtain a new scanner from Nordic ID, please contact Nordic ID.
 If you inform them that you will scan CC labels, your new scanners will be fitted with a pre-installed application to enable this.
 Nordic ID offers specially priced scanner packages with its partners.